accessibility-luxembourg/ReferentielAccessibiliteMobile/en/glossaire.md

 Examples of editing tools
 - an application for editing and controlling the content of a website or application, e.g. CMS (Content Management System), LMS (Learning Management System), LCMS (Learning Content Management System), content aggregator;
+- an application for creating office documents (e.g. for distribution in PDF format);
 - multimedia editing tools;
 - applications for creating web applications;
 - application for editing code;
 - application for exporting in web technology format (for example, software for saving in HTML);
 - applications that generate content using templates, scripts, command lines, etc.;
-- an application for editing portions of web pages or applications (typically, blog systems, wikis and forums);
+- an application or feature of an application for editing portions of web pages or applications (typically, blog systems, comment features on websites, wikis and forums);
 - mail application for sending e-mails.

 Examples of editing tools that are not included in the scope
 - An application where the content created is not made available to other users (note-taking application with no sharing functionality, for example).
 In this case, the edited content is only available to the owner and is not made available to other users.
 - Forms intended for users.
 For example, an order form for an e-commerce application.
 Although forms allow content to be edited, this content is not made available to other users.
 - Independent accessibility control tools: these tools do not modify the content they control.

+Editing tools are not systematically included in the sample.
+For example, when auditing a news application, RAAM does not require the editing tool (e.g. a CMS) used to create the content to be audited.
+If the purpose of the audit is to evaluate the public consultation interface, the sample should only contain representative public screens, but not the content management system.

 #### Error management (form)